HubReb/mmt_foil_exp/results.md

     * battant: yellow spot next to left man's head, blue on right man's stomach, left knee and left man's leg, blue on spot to the left on background
+* 12
+    * textual word-word except for wresting and competitively:  wresting to se battant and competitively to de la musique
+    * deux: hotspot over left man's shoulder, dark blue for top right corner
+    * jeunes: light blue between right man's folded leg and other foot, dark blue over left man's back and next to his head and right man's back
+    * hommes: light blue of jeunes is now blue to yellow and dark blue next to left man's head
+    * se: dark blue next to left man's head and light blue on right man's left knee and right wade
+    * battant: blue on left man's upper leg and dark blue over his back and next to right man's upper back
+    * de: light blue on right man's folded upper leg, dark blue right of his back
+    * musique: blue un left man's upper legs and right man's folded leg's knee, dark blue over left man's upper back and right of right man's back
+* 20
+    * textual same as before, competitively is now mapped to 5 words
+    * visual:
+    * deux has red hotspot on right man's folded leg's knee
+    * jeunes has yelllow hotspot on left man's thighs and dark blue over his back on the left
+    * hommes has light blue spots on the left man's legs and dark blue left of the left man's back and right of the right man's neck
+    * se same as deux, but hotspot in yellow
+    * battant: same as hommes, but two light spots are one on the man's knees
+    * l': same as se
+    * same as se, but yellow spot is blue
+    * de has light blue on left man's thighs and dark blue on right man's folded leg's knee and behind his back
+    * l' has ligh blue on ground between rignt man's legs and dark blue inbetween the mens chests
+    * entrainment has light blue on left man's thighs and dark blue behind his and right man's backs
+* complete
+    * deux: blue on part of right man's chest where left man is touching, blue on right man's tight of folded leg
+    * jeunes: light blue on left man's foot and Schienbeine; dark blue between left man's thighs and right man's knee
+    * hommes: dark blue on left man's thighs and right man's left leg and between left man's thighs and right man's knee
+    * se: light blue on left man's foot on right man's folded leg
+    * battant: light blue to yellow on left man's foot and Schienbeine; dark blue between left man's thighs and right man's knee
+    * en: red hotspot to yellow on left man's foot and Schienbeine
+    * train: identical to se
+    * de: blue on part of right man's chest where left man is touching, light blue to yellow on right man's right Schienbein
+    * se: light blue on left man's knees, dark blue between left man's thighs and right man's knee
+    * battre: identical to train/se

 ### index 252